LibertyDSNP/spec/pages/Identity/Registry.md

 # Identity Registry

 A registry allows for distinct user identifiers and human readable discovery of network members.
-The DSNP Id Registry is a simple contract that allows switching handles, identity contracts, and chain migration while maintaining all graph connections, public and private.
+The DSNP User Id Registry is a simple contract that allows switching handles, identity contracts, and chain migration while maintaining all graph connections, public and private.

 ## Specification Status